Juand0145/higher_level_programming/README.md

 ## Welcome to holbertonschool-higher_level_programming

-In this repository we will find a series of directoryes focusing in a academic structure focusin in learning python langaguge
+In this repository, we will find a list of directories with the entire academic purpose to learn python language.